 Lab Safety Training

 This online course is designed for all individuals working in laboratories and will cover the major elements of laboratory safety giving the participant a strong general foundation to understand the risks associated with working in a laboratory.
-This course is available online through the College of Continuing Education.
+This course is available online through the Faculty of Open Learning & Career Development.

-- Proceed to the Dalhousie University College of Continuing Education website.
+- Proceed to the Faculty of Open Learning & Career Development website.

 - Scroll down and click on the yellow 'Login into SharePoint' icon.